VanguardDev-Source/Project-Vanguard/README.md

-# PROJECT: MANDURUGAS
+# PROJECT: VANGUARD

-Project: Mandurugas is a powerful Chrome Extension that automates answering Google Forms using Google's Gemini AI models.
+Project: Vanguard is a powerful Chrome Extension that automates answering Google Forms using Google's Gemini AI models.

 ## Features